cjkenn/kolga/README.md

 # kolga

-kolga is an educational compiler (always WIP) with the following goals:
+kolga is a compiler (indefinitely WIP) with the following goals:

-1. Learn the LLVM API by using it to generate LLVM IR and machine code.
+1. Use the LLVM API to generate IR and machine code.
-2. Learn about type systems by building a type checker, type inference, and more complex ADT's.
+2. Build a type checker, implement type inference, and provide more complex ADT's.
-3. Support object oriented composability.
+3. Support object/struct composability.
-4. Eventually (maybe), build some light concurrency primitives like coroutines.
+4. Build some light concurrency primitives like coroutines.

 Right now, kolga features basic language syntax:
 1. Functions (with recursion)
 2. Classes
-3. Basic control flow: if/else/else if, while loops, for loops
+3. Basic control flow
 4. A few different types: 64-bit numbers, ASCII strings, bool, and void

 Some compiler features so far: